jessepav/libgdx-wiki-old/Box2d.md

 # Setting up Box2D with libGDX #

 Box2D is a 2D physics library.
-It is one of the most popular physics libraries for 2D games and has been ported to many languages and many different engines, including libgdx.
+It is one of the most popular physics libraries for 2D games and has been ported to many languages and many different engines, including libGDX.
 The Box2D implementation in libGDX is a thin Java wrapper around the C++ engine.
-Therefore, the excellent [official Box2D manual (PDF)](http://box2d.org/manual.pdf) may also come in handy.
+Therefore, their [documentation](https://box2d.org/documentation/) may come in handy.

-For more documentation related to Box2D, please visit [box2d.org](http://box2d.org/).
-Any Box2D questions not related to libGDX specifically can best be asked on their forum.

-A basic implementation and code sample for Box2D with Scene2D is also available on [LibGDX.info](https://libgdx.info/box2d-basic/)

-As of [libGDX 1.0](http://www.badlogicgames.com/wordpress/?p=3412), Box2D is an extension and is no longer included with libGDX by default.
+Box2D is an extension and not included with libGDX by default.
 Thus a manual installation is required.

 ## Table of Contents ##